paladinze/ze-blog/data/posts/digital-farming.md

 ![digital farming in Thailand](/assets/blog/farming/kaset-go.png)

 The original app was written in React Native.
 Naturally, most of the business logic can be easily translated to any JavaScript ecosystem.
-However, RN has more freedom in terms of opening links, use cameras, even deep linking into other apps.
-It's also performant since RN merely control native UI components, the bottleneck is mostly on the communication channels across the JS bridge.
+However, RN has more freedom in terms of opening links, use cameras and even deep linking into other apps.
+It's also performant since RN merely control native UI components, the bottleneck mostly lies in the communication channels across the JS bridge.
 On the flip side, WeChat mini program has a mix of native components provided by WeChat and webview UI components, and what can be done are always restricted by the WeChat platform.

 ### The rewrite